Solenoidal attractors with bounded combinatorics are shy: Families of multimodal maps

 {\it Step III.
 (Compexification).} Fix $p\geq 2$ Let $\mathcal{W} \subset \mathcal{B}_{nor}(U)$ be the domain of the complexification of the $p$-bounded renormalization operator $\mathcal{R}$ as defined Section \ref{no_re}.
 Note that if $I_g$ is infinitely renormalizable with $p$-bounded combinatorics we {\it don't } necessarily have that $I_g \in \mathcal{W}$.
 It may be the case that $I_g$ is not defined on the domain $U$, for instance.
 However by the beau complex bounds given by Proposition \ref{co_bo} and the universality result in Proposition \ref{contraction2} there is $k$ such that $R^{k'}(I_g)\in \mathcal{W}$ for every $k'\geq k$.
 Again by the beau complex bounds and Proposition \ref{contraction2} we can find open subsets $\mathcal{V}_{f_0,P_0}^k\subset \mathcal{V}_{f_0,P_0}$ such that for \begin{itemize} \item[E1.]
 For every $g \in \mathcal{V}_{f_0,P_0}^k$ we have that $\mathcal{I}_k(g)=R^{k}(I_g)$ is well defined and it belongs to $\mathcal{W}$. \item[E2.]
 For every $g \in \mathcal{V}_{f_0,P_0}^k$ that is infinitely renormalizable with $p$-bounded combinatorics we have $R^{k'}(I_g)\in \mathcal{W}$ for every $k'\geq k$. \item[E3.]
 We have that

 contains all infinitely maps in $ \mathcal{V}_{f_0,P_0}$ which are renormalizable with $p$-bounded combinatorics. \end{itemize}

 The operator $\mathcal{I}_k$ has a complexification (it can the proven using {\it exactly} the same argument as in the complexification of the renormalization operator in Section \ref{no_re}).
-Moreover the image of the operator $D_g\mathcal{I}_k$ is dense in $T\mathcal{B}_{nor}(U)$ (again, the argument is the same as with the renormalization operator in Theorem \ref{dense}).\\
+From now on we restrict $\mathcal{I}_k$ to real maps.
+Note that the image of the operator $D_g\mathcal{I}_k$ is dense in $T\mathcal{B}_{nor}^{\mathbb{R}}(U)$ (again, the argument is the same as with the renormalization operator in Theorem \ref{dense}).\\